Dartmouth

 How the minor works.

-Six courses in three stages — a foundation, a set of methods from the social sciences, and a concentration of design electives chosen from across the university.
-At least one Section 2 course must be from outside your major department.
+Six courses in three stages — a foundation, a set of methods from the social sciences, and a concentration of design electives chosen from across Dartmouth.

 Section 1